Lme20/da/algorithms/searching/binary-search/binary-search.md

 *Repeatedly divides the search space in half until the target value is found*

-*Coomonly used in sorted arrays or sorted lists*
+*Commonly used in sorted arrays or sorted lists*

 *You should count the index not the value of the elements!*